glemercier/avalanche-docs-deprecated/docs/v1.0/en/references/coreth-atomic-transaction-serialization.md

 - **`CodecID`** The only current valid codec id is `00 00`.
 - **`AtomicTx`** is an atomic transaction, as described above.
 - **`Credentials`** is an array of credentials.
-Each credential will be paired with the input in the same index at this credential.
+Each credential corresponds to the input at the same index in the AtomicTx

 ### Gantt Signed Transaction Specification